chenhuanjie/sources/README.md

-a repository for download my script.
+A repository using releases for distributing some scripts.